FaSTIK6/My-little-projects/README.md

+# My Little Projects

-In this repository I post my C++ projects.
-I am a beginner in programming, but I believe that one day I will become much better at C++.
+This repository contains my C++ projects.
+I am a beginner in programming, but I am learning and improving every day! :)

-System: Arch Linux.
-Library: Raylib.

-Game1:
-Tycoon Game — v1.0:

-This game is about clicking and upgrading.
-It includes a user interface, upgrades, and automatic progress saving when you exit.
+I use **Arch Linux** and the **Raylib** library.

+---

+## Games

+### Game1 v1.0
+A simple clicker game with upgrades.
+Features:
+- User interface
+- Upgrade system
+- Progress saving when you exit

+---

+## About Me
+- Learning C++ and game development
+- Experimenting with small projects
+- Always trying to make things better